10-day Sicily Itinerary - Road Trip for First-Time Visitors

 According to legend, it was founded by the Cretan King Minos, and it’s just 10 km west of the reserve.
 The archeological park sits on a rocky spur overlooking the sea and a golden beach backed by impressive cliffs.
 Expect to spend about 30 minutes here.

-It’s now time to head east toward Ragusa, but first make a quick stop at the Villa Romana di Durrueli, a well-preserved Roman villa covered in fine mosaics.
+It’s now time to head east toward Modica, but first make a quick stop at the Villa Romana di Durrueli, a well-preserved Roman villa covered in fine mosaics.
 It dates back to the 1st century AD and the visits here are usually pretty quick.

 Stop at the imposing cathedral of San Giorgio, a Baroque masterpiece.
 Some scenes of the TV series Inspector Montalbano were shot here.
 In the same piazza, you’ll see the noble Palazzo Arezzo di Trefiletti, the charming Donnafugata theater, and a mid-1800 aristocrats’ club called Circolo di Conversazione.
 Expect to spend 2 hours meandering around Ibla.